 Like many other crimes in Michigan, child abuse is separated by degree1 First degree child abuse, punishable by imprisonment for life or any term of years, occurs when a parent or guardian or other person caring for the child knowingly or intentionally causes serious physical harm or serious mental harm to a child.2 The actor must intend both the act that causes the serious harm as well as the harm itself.
 First degree child abuse cases—especially those in which infants are the alleged victim—tend to be very focused on the medical providers’ assessment of injuries and the mechanism of those injuries.
 In such cases, it is imperative that your attorney consults with medical experts to provide a second opinion and critique the Government expert’s findings.
 These experts can reveal insights about the challenges that you face or provide alternate causes of injury or cast certain injuries in a different light.

 Mas/Stig-Nielsen has represented clients charged with every degree of child abuse, all with very different circumstances.
 As parents ourselves we understand the fear, uncertainty and anxiety that comes with the threat of being separated from your child/children.
-We have worked with medical experts, abuse and neglect civil attorneys and other family law attorneys to help put our clients in the best possible position in their current criminal case and in their lives moving forward.
+We have worked with medical experts, abuse and neglect civil attorneys, and other family law attorneys to help put our clients in the best possible position in their current criminal case and in their lives moving forward.
 Because there are so many moving parts in these types of cases you need the best representation in each area you’re dealing with.
-On the legal end you can depend on us.
+On the legal end, you can depend on us.
+Call us today so we can review your case (231) 714-4128

 1 MCL 750.136b sets forth the elements and maximum punishments for child abuse in the first, second, third and fourth degree.